 Does your child struggle with handwriting?
-Has he been diagnosed with dysgraphia?
-These exercises from handwriting specialists are fun, effective and easy to practice at home.
+Has your child been diagnosed with dysgraphia?
+These exercises from handwriting specialists are fun, effective, and easy to practice at home.

 1. Feel the letters.

 Taking away one sense experience often heightens the others.
-Experts advise trying activities that help your kid focus on feeling—not seeing—how a letter is made.
+Experts advise trying activities that help your child focus on feeling — not seeing — how a letter is made.
+Here are a few ways to accomplish that.

-For example, use your finger to trace a letter on your child’s back.
-Or he can close his eyes while you trace a letter on his palm.
-Then see if he can reproduce that letter on your back or on a piece of paper.
+• Ask your child to give you an open palm and closed eyes.
+Trace a letter on their open palm.
+Then see if your child can reproduce that letter on your back or on a piece of paper.

-You can make things more challenging by writing a capital letter and asking him to write it as a lowercase one, or vice versa.
+• Make things more challenging.
+Write a capital letter and ask your child to write it as a lowercase one, or vice versa.

 2. Write big.

 Kids with dysgraphia usually have trouble remembering how to form letters correctly.
-One way therapists make the process more memorable is by having kids write in ways that use large motor movements and multisensory materials.
+One way therapists make the process more memorable is by having kids write in ways that use large motor movements.
+They also try to incorporate multisensory materials.
+There are a few ways to do this at home.

 3. Dig into clay.